vahidkianfar/StudentGrades/README.md

-# This console app has an interaction menu, just run it🙏.
+# This console app has an interaction menu, just run it and have fun🙏.

 It contains: